 – Typing means writing using a keyboard.

 You will see articles proclaiming that “Kids Hate Cursive!” or that “Cursive Is Dead!”
-The Common Core State Standards (CCSS), adopted by forty-five U.S. states, require only the teaching of legible writing, and then only in kindergarten and first grade.
+The Common Core State Standards (CCSS), adopted by forty-one U.S. states, require only the teaching of legible writing, and then only in kindergarten and first grade.
 However some states, including California and Massachusetts, have augmented CCSS to include handwriting.

 We’re in the digital age, when keyboarding seems like a more essential skill.
 Kids hate handwriting.
 Even educators seem to be ho-hum about it.
 So, is handwriting still worth teaching?